Genmab and CureVac Enter Strategic Partnership to Develop mRNA-based Antibody Therapeutics

 Company Announcement

-Copenhagen, Denmark and Tübingen, Germany, December 19, 2019 – Genmab A/S (Nasdaq: GMAB) and CureVac AG announced today that Genmab and CureVac have entered into a research collaboration and license agreement.
+COPENHAGEN, Denmark and TÜBINGEN, Germany, Dec.
+19, 2019 (GLOBE NEWSWIRE) -- Genmab A/S (Nasdaq: GMAB) and CureVac AG announced today that Genmab and CureVac have entered into a research collaboration and license agreement.
 This strategic partnership will focus on the research and development of differentiated mRNA-based antibody products by combining CureVac’s mRNA technology and know-how with Genmab’s proprietary antibody technologies and expertise.

 “As part of Genmab’s effort to fundamentally transform cancer treatment we have once again entered into a collaboration that will further provide us with the potential to lead innovation in the antibody space,” said Jan van de Winkel, Ph.D., Chief Executive Officer of Genmab.
 “CureVac’s unique mRNA technology, which uses the body’s own ability to produce specific proteins from nucleic acid, combined with Genmab’s world-class antibody expertise and robust proprietary technology platforms could create multiple novel options for the treatment of patients with cancer.”